cirosantilli/linux-cheat/special-files.md

 Generates no output.

-##zero
+##/dev/zero

     man zero

 Returns as many zeros as asked for by a read syscall.

 You cannot `cat` this because cat reads until the file is over, but this special file is *never* over.

 Application: reset entire partitions to 0.